cabaletta/baritone/USAGE.md

 - `invert` to invert the current goal and path.
 This gets as far away from it as possible, instead of as close as possible.
 For example, do `goal` then `invert` to run as far as possible from where you're standing at the start.
 - `version` to get the version of Baritone you're running
 - `damn` daniel

-New commands:
-- `sel` to manage selections
-- some others

 For the rest of the commands, you can take a look at the code [here](https://github.com/cabaletta/baritone/blob/master/src/api/java/baritone/api/utils/ExampleBaritoneControl.java).